Raptremrum/ZQuery/README.md

 # ZQuery

-This is a small library in the spirit of JQuery, but more vanila feeling and lighter weight.
+This is a small library in the spirit of JQuery, but more vanilla feeling and lighter weight.

 ## Usage